-Alexis Mateo: Life in the House of Mateo
+Alexis Mateo shares the inside story on life in the House of Mateo

 Born and raised in Puerto Rico, Alexis Mateo found worldwide fame in 2011 as a cast member of season three of RuPaul’s Drag Race.